Jakub Kaszuba

-Jakub Kaszuba (born 28 January 1988 in Poland) is a retired Polish footballer who played as a forward.
+Jakub Kaszuba (born 28 January 1988) is a Polish former professional footballer who played as a forward.

 Early life

 Born in 1988, Kaszuba grew up idolizing Sweden international Zlatan Ibrahimović.
 As a youth player, Kaszuba joined the youth academy of Bałtyk Gdynia.
 He was nicknamed "Kasza" and was regarded as one of the brightest youth prospects in Poland.

 Career

 Kaszuba started his career with Bałtyk Gdynia.
-In total, he scored 27 league goals for them during his first stint there.
+In total, he scored 28 league goals for them during his first stint there.
 After that, he signed for Cracovia.
 He played for the first team while simultaneously playing for their youth team.
-Kaszubed finished as top scorer of the 2009/10 Youth Ekstraklasa with 13 goals.
+Kaszubed finished as top scorer of the 2009–10 Młoda Ekstraklasa with 13 goals.
 He also featured in friendlies for the first team.

-In total, he made 22 league appearances for Cracovia and scored 2 goals.
+He scored his first league goal for Cracovia during a 1–1 draw with Polonia Warsaw on 17 October 2008, dedicating the goal to his parents.

-He scored his first league goal for Cracovia during a 1-1 draw with Polonia Warsaw, dedicating the goal to his parents, the only goal he scored for the first team during the 2008/09 season.
+In early 2009, he suffered an injury that kept him sidelined for several months.
+He returned to play in May 2009 after receiving treatment.
+He scored his second Ekstraklasa goal for Cracovia in a 2–6 draw to Lechia Gdańsk on 7 August 2009, the only goal he scored for the first team during the 2009–10 season.

-In 2008/09, he suffered an injury.
-He returned to play May 2009 after receiving treatment.
-He scored his second league goal for Cracovia during a 2-6 loss to Lechia Gdańsk, the only goal he scored for the first team during the 2009/10 season.
+In total, he made 22 league appearances for the club and scored two goals.

 In the summer 2010, he returned to Bałtyk Gdynia.
-He made 21 league appearances and scored 2 goals during his second stint there.
+He made 21 league appearances and scored two goals during his second stint there.
 After that, he signed for Kaszubia Kościerzyna.
-He made 20 league appearances and scored 3 goals there.
-In 2013, he signed for Gryf Wejherowo.
-He made 13 league appearances and scored 2 goals there.
+He scored three goals in 20 III liga appearances for Kaszubia.
+In 2013, Kaszuba moved to Gryf Wejherowo.
+He made 13 II liga appearances and scored 2 goals there.
 After that, he stopped playing professional football for a year.